featness59/featness-backend/README.md

 The database will be create and imported automatically

-if you dont want to Oizam-kivy, you use swagger and knows the route by this adress :
+if you dont want to Featness, you use swagger and knows the route by this adress :

     http://127.0.0.1:5000/docs